SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

     }
 }
 print(game.textualDescription)
-// 打印 “A game of Snakes and Ladders with 25 squares”
+// 打印 “A game of Snakes and Ladders with 25 squares”。
 ```

 <!--